akirillychev/Project-2-/README.md

 Create an application that generates a random Chuck Norris based on user-selected criteria.
 This app will run in the browser and heroku.
 It will also feature a clean and polished user interface and be responsive.

-User Story
-As a coding student I want to be able to post questions or answer questions of my fellow students.
-I also want to be able to quiz myself on possible interview questions.
-So that I can be prepared for any new challenges.

 Acceptance Criteria